Stocks Lifted by Upbeat Earnings, Stable Commodity Prices

 Continue Reading Below

-Futures pointed to a 0.1% opening rise for the S&P 500, after the index and Nasdaq Composite both inched higher Monday to settle at record highs.
+The Dow Jones Industrial Average added 13 points, or 0.1%, to 21025 shortly after the opening bell.
+The S&P 500 rose 0.1% and Nasdaq Composite gained 0.2% after both indexes inched higher Monday to settle at record highs.

-In premarket trading, shares of Valeant Pharmaceuticals and Marriott International were among the best performers after posting better-than-expected earnings, while shares of Discovery Communications fell 3% on its results.
+Shares of Valeant Pharmaceuticals and Marriott International rose after posting better-than-expected earnings, while shares of Discovery Communications fell 4% on its results.

 "There is a strong economic backdrop and robust earnings: That environment is conducive to being invested [in stocks]," said Mouhammed Choukeir, chief investment officer at Kleinwort Hambros.